IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_rulesets_rule.html.markdown

         Nested scheme of overrides
         - `action` (Optional, String) Action of the rule.
 Examples: log, block, skip.
         - `enabled` (Optional, Boolean) Enables/Disables the rule
-        - `rules` (Optional, list) list of details of rules to be overridden.
+        - `rules` (Optional, list) list of details of managed rules to be overridden.
+These rules are already present in the ruleset which we are deploying or are already deployed

           Nested scheme of rules
           - `id` (Required, String) id of the rule.